 If you have ever been interested in making contacts with the ISS also known as the International Space Station then you are on the right page.

 There are several ways you can go about this, depending on operating schedules and gear on-board.
-The best know of course is making contact with the astronauts.
+The best known of course is making contacts with the astronauts.
 This is generally done with schools and by arrangement.
 If you hear one of the above, please do not interrupt them.
-Only call if you are hearing a CQ or hear a pileup.
+Only call if you are hearing a CQ or hear a pileup but please be sure to let QSOs finish.
+Often you can hear ISS calling CQ before a scheduled school contact.
+Best thing to do is have a dedicated receiver ready when there is a predicted pass.
+Passes are SHORT, as in about only 10 minutes!
+ISS is lower then AMSAT satellites and MUCH lower the Geostationary satellites (such as DirecTV for example) which do not move.

-There is an APRS repeater as well as a the occasional SSTV transmission This is one way, receive only!
+There is an APRS repeater as well as a the occasional SSTV transmission.
+SSTV is one way, receive only!
 Please do not try and send back an SSTV image with a reply as you would on the HF bands generally speaking.
 Details are subject to change so please check this often.

 Currently used Frequencies by the ISS: